 - May need optimization out of box

-The RTX 3050 handles esports titles like Valorant, League of Legends, and Fortnite at high settings smoothly.
-Older AAA titles and less demanding newer games are playable at medium settings, making this suitable for casual gamers.
+The RTX 3050 is the baseline for modern gaming.
+It runs esports titles like Valorant, League of Legends, and Fortnite at high settings without issue.
+Older AAA games and newer less demanding titles are playable at medium settings.
+The 64 reviews and 4.5-star rating show that buyers who understand the limitations are happy.

 Windows 11 Pro Advantage